scala/docs.scala-lang/_overviews/contribute/documentation.md

 [scala-lang GitHub project](https://github.com/scala/scala-lang) which may be forked to create pull requests.

 Please read both the
-[docs.scala-lang.org contribution](/contribute.html) document and the [scala-lang.org GitHub README](https://github.com/scala/scala-lang#scala-langorg) before embarking on any changes to the Scala language site, as it uses the same Jekyll markdown tool and many of the same conventions as the Scala documentation site.
+[Add New Guides/Tutorials](/overviews/contribute/add-guides.html) document and the [scala-lang.org GitHub README](https://github.com/scala/scala-lang#scala-langorg) before embarking on any changes to the Scala language site, as it uses the same Jekyll markdown tool and many of the same conventions as the Scala documentation site.